Brian-MacCurtin/SQL-Layoffs-Project/README.md

 - Triggers and Events

 # Data Cleaning
 If you take just one quick look at this dataset, you can already identify several clear issues with the data.
-It is important to correct these issues so that findings during the analysis of data aren't incorrect or flawed.
+It is important to correct these issues so that findings during the analysis of data aren't flawed or incorrect.
 Some things I did to clean the data are:
-- Removing duplicates
+- Remove duplicates
 - Data standardization
-- Null evaluations
+- Null evaluation

 ## Removing Duplicates
 The first step of the data cleaning process was to remove any rows that contained duplicated information, as these rows are redundant.